bernauers/pylogix_tools/Discover_script/readme.md

 ![](images/python_requirements.png)

 ### Running
-To run the program and start the tool complete one of the following.
+To run the script use one of the following.

 1. From the file explorer "shift" + "right click" and select <i> Open with PowerShell here.</i>

 2. Double click the python file - This requires the install now option to be selected while installing, and python being added to PATH.

-The script will run without user inpur required.
+The script runs without user inpur required.

 ### Output
 Once the script has run, the output of the script will be saved into a respective excel sheets and saved to the hosts desktop.